comit/sonoff-bridge/Commands.md

 ```
 Command         | Payload | Description
 ----------------|--------------------------|----------------------------------------------------------------
-IRsend          | { "protocol": "<proto>", | Send IR remote controll as JSON encapsulated
+IRsend          | { "protocol": "<proto>", | Send IR remote control as JSON encapsulated command.
-                |   "bits": 1..32          | command.
-Protocols are: NEC, SONY, RC5, RC6,
+                |   "bits": 1..32          | Protocols are: NEC, SONY, RC5, RC6, DISH, JVC and SAMSUNG
-                |   "data": 1..(2^32)-1 }  | DISH, JVC and SAMSUNG.
-Bits are the required
+                |   "data": 1..(2^32)-1 }  | Bits are the required number of data bits.
-                |                          | number of data bits, Data is the data frame
-                |                          | as 32bit unsigned integer.
+                |                          | Data is the data frame as 32 bit unsigned integer.
-                |                          | See: http://www.lirc.org/ for more info.
+                |                          | See [http://www.lirc.org/](http://www.lirc.org/) for more info.
 ```